 Query resolution examples

-Unless you have specified an alternative name server in an outbound server policy, Google Cloud first attempts to find a record in private zone (or forwarding zone or peering zone) authorized for your VPC network before it looks for the record in a public zone.
+Unless you have specified an alternative name server in an outbound server policy, Google Cloud first attempts to find a record in a private zone (or forwarding zone or peering zone) authorized for your VPC network before it looks for the record in a public zone.

 The following examples illustrate the order that the metadata server uses when